Increasing Information Extraction in Low-Signal Regimes via Multiple Instance Learning: Introduction

 Hypothesis testing provides a formal framework for deciding between a null hypothesis \(H_0\) and an alternative hypothesis \(H_1\), based on observed data.
 According to the Neyman-Pearson lemma \citep{neyman_ix_1997}, the uniformly most powerful test statistic is the log-likelihood ratio (LLR), making it the optimal choice for distinguishing between competing models.
 Equation \ref{LLR} shows the LLR when the number of events observed, \(N\), is a Poisson random variable with mean rate \(\nu(\theta)\).
 As shown, the LLR, denoted as \(\Lambda(x|\theta_1, \theta_0)\), depends on the data \(x\), the parameter of interest \(\theta\), the mean rate \(\nu\), and event likelihood \(p(x_i|\theta)\).

 In high-energy particle physics, we usually have a well-defined means of calculating the expected event rate under some hypothesis, but the likelihood \(p(x_i|\theta)\) for a single event is often intractable. \citep{brehmer_madminer_2020} One common strategy is to generate Monte-Carlo simulations \citep{frederix_automation_2021} under different parameter values, and train ML models to approximate a function monotonically related to the LLR, using kinematic observables such as energy and momentum as input.
-However, the practical effectiveness of this method diminishes when the underlying signal is weak, causing even state-of-the-art classifiers to perform no better than random chance.
+However, the practical effectiveness of this method diminishes when the underlying signal is weak, causing even state-of-the-art classifiers to exhibit suboptimal performance in practice.

-To overcome this, we propose a paradigm shift from analyzing individual instances to classifying sets, or "bags," of them, thereby aggregating the faint, collective signals.
+Since the signal levels are lower than for a given ML model to construct a reliable discriminant, we conceived the use of set (or "bag") of events in order to aggregate the faint signals to strong, coherent signatures.
 This set-based approach is conceptually related to what is colloquially known as "Multiple Instance Learning" (MIL), but it differs fundamentally in its objective.

-The MIL is a form of weakly supervised learning, where instead of each instance having its own label there is only a single label for a set (or a "bag") of instances.
-For example, as it was first proposed by \citep{dietterich_solving_1997} for drug activity prediction, in a binary classification problem, the bag would be labeled as positive if there is at least one positive case in the bag, and it would be labeled as negative if all instances are negative.
-The MIL has many use cases such as medical image analysis \citep{quellec_multiple-instance_2017}, object detection \citep{yuan_multiple_2021}, image classification \citep{rymarczyk_kernel_2021}, and many others; a comprehensive review can be found in the work of \citep{waqas_exploring_2024}.
+The MIL is a form of data fusion \citep{lip_comparative_2012} and weakly supervised learning, where instead of each instance having its own label there is only a single label for a set (or a "bag") of instances.
+For example, as it was first proposed by \citet{dietterich_solving_1997} for drug activity prediction, in a binary classification problem, the bag would be labeled as positive if there is at least one positive case in the bag, and it would be labeled as negative if all instances are negative.
+The MIL has many use cases such as medical image analysis \citep{quellec_multiple-instance_2017}, object detection \citep{yuan_multiple_2021}, image classification \citep{rymarczyk_kernel_2021}, and many others; a comprehensive review can be found in the work of \citet{waqas_exploring_2024}.